 Who is protected and able to request asylum?
 The 1951 UN refugee convention protects certain groups, those fleeing persecution because of their race, religion, nationality, political beliefs or social group.

-This country offered us the opportunity for an education and a life that we could have never dreamed of in Mexico.
+Born in Mexico, I came to the United States as a ten year old child.
+Raised by a single mother who taught her children that anything is possible in America, we believed in the American dream and strived to reach it.
+Growing up in the United States, we were able to dream of an education and a life that we could have never dreamed of in Mexico.
 Wanting to do something to help the migrants, I reached out to a friend who is active in the Latin community; she put me in touch with the Florida Immigration Coalition.

 FLIC is “a statewide alliance of more than 62 member organizations, including farmworkers, students, service providers, grassroots organizations and legal advocates, who come together for the fair treatment of all people, including immigrants.”
 (FLIC website).